-This article features an interview with Janette Freeman, Business Development Manager at FabTech, a solar module refurbishing and recycling company.
+This article (published 3/3/2021) features an interview with Janette Freeman, Business Development Manager at FabTech, a solar module refurbishing and recycling company.
 FabTech offers a buy-back program to large-scale solar operators for salvageable decommissioned panels, which helps offset the cost to recycle broken panels.
 FabTech has been a member of EnergyBin since 2017.
 Connect with Janette on EnergyBin to discuss how FabTech can assist with your decommissioning projects or any solar module disposal solutions.

 Five years ago, Bob Lawrence, owner of FabTech Enterprises, took a risk.
 He revamped his company, transitioning from an IT reseller to a solutions provider for solar panel recycling and refurbishing.
 The move was truly entrepreneurial.